Tracey McBean: Overview

 The main protagonist, Tracey, is a young nine-year-old girl who goes to school with her best friend Shamus.
 Together they use Tracey's inventions for all kinds of purposes, such as school competitions or simply for fun.

 Tracey lives in a house and Shamus on the 15th floor of a tall apartment building.
 Shamus loves gardening organically and Tracey likes inventing devices and contraptions.
 Tracey uses a caravan in her backyard for inventing.
 The caravan, white with a horizontal thick red stripe, has an antenna, and a computer and many devices and parts within.

-Tracey's younger sister, Megan, often annoys Tracey to the extent that she will invent something to stop this annoyance.
+Tracey's younger sister, Megan, often annoys her to the extent that she will invent something to stop this annoyance.
 The antagonists are the McConnolly brothers, who go to Tracey's school.
 They often are rivals of McBean though lacking much intelligence and often are either culprits or annoy Tracey and Shamus is some manner.

 Jim McConnolly is the leader, who is even powerful enough to use as a weapon or tool to add food or other items from fellow students.
 Jake McConnolly is the obese and usually dim-witted brother who sometimes displays an odd amount of intelligence, but only briefly for an amusing value.
 McBeans' arch-rival, with equal or lower intelligence, though less morals, is Laszlo, a boy science club member.

 In most episodes, Tracey invents a device to help her or her friends and family in a situation with good intention but this leads to a minor disaster or failure and she must work out a solution.
 Although based on her abilities in science and her technical knowledge the show rarely features any scientific basis for her inventions and many take on a fantastic amount of power or extremely exaggerated function.